tche101/about/about.markdown

 ---
-permalink: /
+layout: page
-redirect_from:
+title: About
-  - /about
+permalink: /about
 ---

 ![Alternative Text](hs.jpg){: width="400" style="float: right"}
 Welcome to my home page!
 My name is Catherine Chen; I am a Ph.D.
 Candidate at the Department of Communication at Stanford University, advised by Professor Jon Krosnick.
 I am currently on the academic job market, seeking an assistant professor position set to commence in the fall of 2024.